wilfredinni/javascript-cheatsheet/docs/cheatsheet/dictionaries.md

 ---
-title: Python Dictionaries - Python Cheatsheet
+title: Python Dictionaries - Javascript Cheatsheet
 description: In Python, a dictionary is an insertion-ordered (from Python > 3.7) collection of key, value pairs.
 ---